kalote/base-hardhat-setup/README.md

 # Basic sample hardhat project

 This project is used as a guide to show how to setup hardhat with LUKSO.
-You can find more info here: [Hardhat guide](https://docs.lukso.tech/guides/hardhat-walkthrough/hardhat-base-setup)
+You can find more info here: [Hardhat getting started](https://docs.lukso.tech/contracts/getting-started)

 ## Environment variables